 - Schedule Subject to change.

-- We offer an optional "Group Flight add-on."
-Without the Group Flight add on, families are responsible for arranging transportation to meet the tour at Boston Logan International Airport (BOS), and to depart from Washington Reagan National Airport (DCA) or Washington Dulles (IAD).
+- Families are responsible for arranging transportation to meet the tour at Boston Logan International Airport (BOS), and to depart from Washington Reagan National Airport (DCA) or Washington Dulles (IAD).

 - While rare, some universities may limit the number of students who can be on a tour.
 While we always try to give students their first choice, registrations are on a first come first serve basis.

 Education Unlimited believes in small-group, immersive learning with subject matter experts and experienced teachers.
 We strive to provide industry-leading instruction to all of our students and hold all staff to the highest possible standards.
 Staff assignments vary by program and location.
 Some of our recent staff members for this program include: